-MSDE's analysis of the 618 data demonstrated that four (4) LSSs were identified as having a significant discrepancy, in the rate of suspensions and expulsions of greater than ten days in a school year for children with IEPs.
-In addition, eight (8) of the 25 LSSs were excluded because they did not meet the Stateestablished minimum "n" size requirement of 30 students with disabilities suspended greater than 10 days.
+The MSDE, DSE/EIS's analysis of the 618 data demonstrated that three (3) of the 25 LSSs were identified as having a significant discrepancy, in the rate of suspensions and expulsions of greater than ten days in a school year for children with IEPs.
+In addition, nineteen (19) of the 25 LSSs were excluded because they did not meet the State-established minimum "n" size requirement of 30 students with disabilities suspended greater than 10 days.